 1 – Complete and provide a Practicum Description Form to supervising professor or representative of the university, for signature, and have it sent directly to our office.

-2 – Order transcripts for all course work listed on your application.
+2 – Order transcripts for all course work listed on your application (undergraduate and graduate degree transcripts).
 Transcripts must be sent directly to us from the institutions.
 We will accept certified electronic transcripts sent from the university.

 4 – Review and provide reference forms to supervisors and/or colleagues.
 Reference forms must then be sent directly to us from the Referees.
 A total of two reference forms must be completed.